j-sieben/PIT/Doc/collect_messages.md

 ```

 The helper method `my_ui_helper.handle_bulk_error` serves two purposes:
 - it grabs the message collection by calling `pit.get_message_collection;`.
-This is a table of `MESSAGE_TYPE`instances.
+This is a table of `message_type`instances.
-- it loops over this collection, reads and maps the error codes of any message within the collection to the `CHAR_TABLE` instance passed in as a parameter.
+- it loops over this collection, reads and maps the error codes of any message within the collection to the `char_table` instance passed in as a parameter.

 If found, it shows the message text next to the page item.
 If not found, the helper method should show the message without reference to a page item.